Understanding Tinnitus

 Definition

-Tinnitus (pronounced TIN-ih-tus or tin-EYE-tus) is the conscious perception of a sound — ringing, buzzing, hissing, whistling, roaring, clicking, or pulsing — in one or both ears, or in the head, without any corresponding external sound source.
-It is a symptom, not a disease in itself.
+Tinnitus is the conscious perception of a sound — ringing, buzzing, hissing, whistling, roaring, clicking, or pulsing — in one or both ears, or in the head, without any corresponding external sound source.
+It is a symptom, not a disease.
 Approximately 15–20% of people experience tinnitus at some point.
-In India, an estimated 40–50 million people are affected, though it remains significantly underdiagnosed.
+In India, an estimated 40–50 million people are affected.

 What Does Tinnitus Sound Like?

-- Ringing — the most commonly reported sound, high-pitched, often bilateral
+- Ringing — most commonly reported, high-pitched, often bilateral

-- Buzzing or humming — lower frequency, often described as a “transformer” or “electrical” sound
+- Buzzing or humming — lower frequency, often described as electrical

 - Hissing or whistling — often associated with noise-induced hearing loss